 Here are Frame It Easy we use inches as our standard unit of measurement.
-For any art that is measured in increments other than inches, you’ll want to make sure you convert it using this handy calculator before entering your measurements into our frame designer.
+For any art that is measured in increments other than inches, you’ll want to make sure you double check and convert the numbers before entering your measurements into our frame designer.

 How to Properly Measure Art

 For art you already have, you should start by placing your art in the correct orientation of how you’d like to view it, then measure the width and height of your art, as well as its thickness.

 Width = the horizontal measurement left to right